|

-Eshkait - Qustul Land Crossing After Decades of Land Disconnect Between Egypt and Sudan
+Letter from the Editor: Eshkait - Qustul Land Crossing After Decades of Land Disconnect Between Egypt and Sudan

 Gms: Wadi Halfa, 4 Sept (SUNA)

+The Sudanese Minister of Cabinet Affairs, Ahmed Saad Omer, said that the Inauguration of the Land Eshkeet -Qustul Crossing that links Sudan and Egypt is considered a significant success and affirmation of the distinguished relations between Sudan and Egypt.
 For centuries Egypt intentionally blocked this land crossing to prevent the seeping of international tourism into Nubia suffocating the Sudanese Nubian territoritory and forcing the Nubians to leave their ancestral lands in an attempt to create a "No Man's Land" and avoid any future trouble from the only non-Arab pocket between Egypt and Sudan.

-Though the whole Egyptian Nubian population were removed from their lands which were submerged by the waters of Aswan and the High Dam from 1902 to 1960, the Sudanese Nubians who sacrificed a big part of their lands to Egypt and its High Dam were able to resist marginalization, isolation and impoverishment for decades, living in darkness deprived from electricity and even water near the High Dam which Egypt exported its surplus electricity to the neighboring Arab countries!!
+were submerged by the waters of Aswan and the High Dam from 1902 to 1960, the Sudanese Nubians who sacrificed a big part of their lands to Egypt and its High Dam were able to resist marginalization, isolation and impoverishment for decades, living in darkness deprived from electricity and even water near the High Dam which Egypt exported its surplus electricity to the neighboring Arab countries!!
 Sudanese Nubians stayed in their lands and finally the governments of Egypt and Sudan came to relaize that this policy can not stay for ever and agreed to open the land crossing between Ishkait (Sudan) and Qustul (Egypt) to allow the movement of population between the two countries.

-We hope that this step will help in making a historic breakthrough in the Sudanese Egyptian relations which remained stagnant for decades and help in the development of the Nubian area and encourage the international tourism to seep smoothly into the Sudanese Nubia.
+We hope that this step will help in making a historic breakthrough in the Sudanese Egyptian relations which remained stagnant for decades and help in the development of the Nubian area and

 Links: